Escape by Night (1937 film)

-Escape by Night is a 1937 American film directed by Hamilton MacFadden.
+Escape by Night (also known as Fool's Paradise) is a 1937 American film directed by Hamilton MacFadden and starring William Hall and Anne Nagel.
+It was written by Harold Shumate.

-Plot summary
+Plot

 Members of the Capper gang rent a room from a blind man and his daughter and help them restore their farm.
 Another member of their gang arrives and orders their return, leading to a conflict.